Bommidi

-Bommidi is a panchayat town which is located in Pappireddipatti taluka of Dharmapuri district in Tamil Nadu, India.
-It is also known as B. Mallapuram.
-Bommidi's name is used for the railway station, the police station situated at Nadur, the post office, and bus transportation, while the name "B. Mallapuram" is used for schools, hospitals, and government officials.
+Bommidi, also known as B. Mallapuram, is a panchayat town located in the Pappireddipatti taluk of Dharmapuri district in the Indian state of Tamil Nadu.
+The town is commonly referred to as Bommidi in the context of transportation and public services such as the railway station, police station (located in Nadur), post office, and bus services.
+In contrast, the name B. Mallapuram is typically used in official and administrative contexts, including schools, hospitals, and government records.

 Geography

 Bommidi is situated 34 km southeast of Dharmapuri.
 It is in the southern region of the district.

 Bommidi is close to the Salem district border.
 It is surrounded by Yercaud Hills, Kavaramalai RF and Mookanur Hills.

 Transport

 Bommidi has rail and bus connectivity with Chennai, Salem, Coimbatore, Mangalore, Allepy, Dhanbad, etc.

 Road

 Bommidi is situated 58 km from the Salem bus stand, en route to Chennai via Jolarpet Junction.
 A number of buses run from Dharmapuri to Salem via Bommidi.
-Tamil Nadu State Transport Corporation (TNSTC) operates daily straight buses to Chennai, Bangalore, Trichy, Coimbatore, Palani, Madurai and very frequent bus services to Salem, Dharmapuri, Omalur, and Harur.
+Tamil Nadu State Transport Corporation (TNSTC) operates daily straight buses to Chennai, Bangalore, Trichy, Coimbatore, Palani, Madurai and very frequent bus services to Salem, Dharmapuri,Pappireddipatti Town, Omalur, and Harur.